mozilla/pkipolicy/rootstore/policy.md

 systems in place.

 The transferor MUST notify Mozilla about any necessary changes to EV status or trust bits in Mozilla's root store.
-If the transferee is receiving the (right to use the) associated EV policy OID(s), the transferor MUST confirm that the transferee has or will get the relevant audits before issuing EV certificates.
+If the transferee will be able to issue EV certificates, the transferor MUST confirm that the transferee has or will get the relevant audits before issuing EV certificates.

 ### 8.3 Change in Secure Location ###